 - Multitasking is not your friend.
 Limit distractions as you try to accomplish the daily routine or have meaningful conversation.

 - Try using humor to diffuse a stressful situation.
 A well-placed laugh can make everyone feel better.
 However, avoid using negative humor or sarcastic remarks, which can be hurtful.
 You want to laugh with your loved one, not at them.

 - Resist the urge to argue or correct.
 If your loved one says something you know isn’t true, try to find ways around the situation, instead of contradicting them.
 Consider repeating this to yourself when your loved one is experiencing delusions: “It is the disease making these accusations, not my loved one.”

 - Watch out for sensitivity to medications.
 Many antipsychotic medications that are commonly prescribed for people with Alzheimer’s are contraindicated (when a drug can be harmful) in PD and can cause severe, sometimes dangerous, side effects.
 Be vocal about avoiding these medications, especially in a hospital setting where health care professionals may not be familiar with PD.
-Review our list of contraindicated medications in PD, available in our downloadable Aware in Care hospital kit components.
+Review our list of contraindicated medications in PD, available in our downloadable Hospital Safety Guide.